 The Conditional Close option allows traders to set up a second, opposite order that is placed only when the primary order executes.
 The Conditional Close feature is useful for "automatically" closing an open spot position on margin at a targeted profit or loss.

 However, the Conditional Close cannot be used to set both a profit target and stop loss target at the same time.
 In other words, it is not possible to place “Combined” or “One-Cancels-the-Other” type orders using a Conditional Close order.

 Conditional Closes are optional

-Conditional Closes can create a new position
+Conditional Closes can open a new spot position on margin

 How to place a Conditional Close